JunlinHan/YOCO/contrastive/detection/README.md

 The `train_net.py` script reproduces the object detection experiments on Pascal VOC and COCO.

-In YOCO, please note we change the number of GPUs from 8 to 4.
+In YOCO, please note we changed the number of GPUs from 8 to 4.

 ### Instruction